lusaxweb/vuesax/docs/components/dialog.md

    parameters: null
    description: Dialog color and accept buttons.
    default: primary
- - name: vs-accept
+ - name: accept
    type: function
    parameters: null
    description: function that is executed when the user approves the dialog.
    default: null
- - name: vs-cancel
+ - name: cancel
    type: function
    parameters: null
    description: Function that executes the user cancel the dialog.
    default: null
- - name: vs-close
+ - name: close
    type: function
    parameters: null
    description: function that is executed when the dialog as closed.
    default: null
- - name: vs-is-valid
+ - name: is-valid
    type: Boolean
    parameters: null
    description: Determines if it is valid to be able to accept at the prompt.
    default: null
- - name: vs-buttons-hidden
+ - name: buttons-hidden
    type: Boolean
    parameters: null
    description: Determines if the component has hidden or visible buttons.
    default: false
- - name: vs-button-accept
+ - name: button-accept
    type: type buttons
    parameters: null
    description: Change the type of botton for the accept.
    default: false
- - name: vs-button-cancel
+ - name: button-cancel
    type: type buttons
    parameters: null
    description: Change the type of botton for the cancel.
    default: filled
- - name: vs-accept-text
+ - name: accept-text
    type: String
    parameters: null
    description: Change the text of the accept button.
    default: Accept
- - name: vs-cancel-text
+ - name: cancel-text
    type: String
    parameters: null
    description: Change the text of the cancel button.
    default: Cancel
- - name: vs-icon-pack
+ - name: icon-pack
    type: String
    parameters: Icon Pack Class Name
    description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
    default: material-icons
-#  - name: vs-close-icon
-#    type: String
-#    parameters: null
-#    description: Determines the close icon
-#    default: close

 ---

-# Dialogs
+# Dialogs **- update**

 <box header>